claranet/ansible-role-postgresql/README.md

 ### Vacuum
 ----
+By default vaccum is enabled (`postgresql_vacuum: true`), with vacuum and analyze planned daily at 23:00

 Configuration example for vacuum.
-By default, vacuum and analyze are planned daily at 23:00

-To disable :
+To disable:
 ```yaml
 postgresql_vacuum: false
 ```